Anti-Slavery Statement

 This statement sets out our approach to modern slavery.

-Given the nature of the services we provide and the professional workforce we employ, we assess the risk of modern slavery or human trafficking in our organization to be low.
+We provide specialized services and employ a professional workforce.
+For these reasons, the risk of modern slavery or human trafficking in our organisation is low.

-We consider our supply chain typical of a single family office.
-Our supply chain comprises primarily services, including professional advisory services, administrative services, travel services and IT services, as well as office supplies.
-We have reviewed our supply chain and believe the overall risk of modern slavery is low due to:
+Our supply chain is typical of a single-family office.
+It is mainly service-based, including professional advisory, administrative, travel and IT services, along with basic office supplies.
+We have reviewed our suppliers and consider the overall risk of modern slavery to be low because:

-- Our procuremment practices (for example, we agree to reasonable terms and ensure timely payment).
+• Our procurement practices (for example, we agree to reasonable terms and ensure timely payment).

 While the overall risk is low, these criteria also enable us to identify where the risk may be higher.